 Acreage remains at 8,224 acres.
-Containment remains at 77%.
+Containment increased to 83%.
 The south side of the fire, a large portion of the east and west sides, and the large spot east of the fire are contained.

 Crews located, isolated, and put out hot-spots interior to the fire's edge on all flanks.
 Interior heat remains on the northern flank of the fire, and crews will continue to mop-up hot spots and grid the mostly unburned areas where previous spotting occurred.
-Crews re-positioned from the southern edge to the northern flank to assist with mop-up and gridding.
-Crews in the Beasley Creek area coordinated with landowners to monitor areas around structures and address any "flare-ups," removing residual heat.
-Fire personnel worked with the local Fire Department to assess structures outside the fire area to the north.
+Fire personnel worked with the local Fire Department to assess structures outside the fire area, working from the north to the south.
 The data collected will be used to document the fire risk for those structures in the event of future fires.
-Smoke from other fires on the west coast could continue to affect air operations.
+Heavy equipment will work to repair and smooth out roads and dozer lines used for the suppression operation.
+Drift smoke from other fires in the western U.S., settling into the Bozeman area, could affect air operations.
 Resources no longer needed will demobilize, returning to home units or receiving orders for reassignment to other incidents.

-Personnel will be utilizing an Unmanned Aircraft System (UAS) to locate hotspots along the fire perimeter on the northern flank.
+Air operations has no planned missions beyond using UAS today.
+Personnel are utilizing an Unmanned Aircraft System (UAS) to locate hot-spots along the fire perimeter on the northern flank.
 The use of UAS to assess fire activity has less risk, reducing ground-based firefighter exposure in steep, rugged, and rocky terrain.
 These operations are more cost effective than some traditional aerial operations.
 The end result is rapid assessment of current fire conditions through the utilization of sensors and cameras not readily available in traditional firefighting aircraft.